by Danielle Robinson

 SPREADS GAP OUT

-At the other end of the European Yankee bond spectrum is Spain's Santander's
+At the other end of the European Yankee bond spectrum is Spain's Santander's <SAN.MC> 6.5% of 2014s, which have widened about 140bp to 622bp over Treasuries since their tights in April.

 One positive is that globally banks have front-loaded their 2011 funding needs.
 Yankee FIG issuance has boomed this year, accounting for $152bn of the $250bn of total fixed and floating FIG deals year-to-date.
 European and UK FIG issuers account for $94bn of that $152bn.